MP Estate Planning UK

 What records does HMRC expect trustees to hold?

-Hold bank statements, investment reports, contracts, invoices, settlement deeds and correspondence.
-Keep records for at least 6 years after the end of the tax year they relate to.
+Hold bank statements, investment platform reports, contracts, invoices, the trust deed, trustee meeting minutes and all correspondence with HMRC and beneficiaries.
+Records must be kept for at least six years after the end of the tax year they relate to.
+Clear, organised records are the best protection if HMRC opens an enquiry.

-What are the income rates for interest in possession trusts in 2024/25?
+What are the income tax rates for interest in possession trusts in 2024/25?

-What income rates apply to discretionary trusts in 2024/25?
+What income tax rates apply to discretionary trusts in 2024/25?

-Discretionary trusts are taxed more heavily: typically 45% on other income and 39.35% on dividend-type income.
-Trustees must account for these rates when calculating liability and distributions.
+Discretionary trusts are taxed at the trust rate: 45% on non-dividend income and 39.35% on dividend-type income.
+The first £1,000 of income benefits from the standard rate band (taxed at 20% / 8.75% instead).
+Trustees must account for these rates when calculating the liability and preparing R185 certificates for beneficiaries.

-What is the £500 trust income allowance and who can use it?
+What is the £1,000 standard rate band and who can use it?

 Can trustees claim the dividend allowance?

-Trustees cannot claim the personal dividend allowance.
-Dividend income within a trust is taxed at the trust dividend rates and handled differently from individual allowances.
+No. Trustees cannot claim the personal dividend allowance.
+All dividend income within a trust is taxed at the trust dividend rates (8.75% for interest in possession trusts, 39.35% for discretionary trusts).
+The dividend allowance is only available to individuals on their personal tax returns.

 What is the annual exempt amount for capital gains on trusts?